IBM/dbb-zappbuild/samples/application-conf/README.md

 Property | Description
 --- | ---
-dbb.scriptMapping | DBB configuration file properties associtation build files to language scripts
+dbb.scriptMapping | DBB configuration file properties association build files to language scripts dbb.scannerMapping | DBB scanner mapping to overwrite the file scanner.
+File property cobol_testcase | File property to indicate a generated zUnit cobol test case to use a different set of source and output libraries

 ### Assembler.properties
 Application properties used by zAppBuild/language/Assembler.groovy